Teyras/MT/text/chapters/240_scheduling_evaluation.md

 estimator and once with the `imprecise` estimator (`1/edf/oracle`, `1/spt/imprecise`, etc.).

-The multi-level queue family contains examples of more sophisticated deleayed dispatch algorithms.
+The multi-level queue family contains examples of more sophisticated delayed dispatch algorithms.
 The MLFQ algorithm depends heavily on preemption, which disqualifies it from our experiment.
 We could evaluate the modification described in Section \ref{custom-mlfq}, but it would require extensive